Skip to main content

 2. Device Selection

-The Device Selection tab is used to select the AP Group(s) within a Site(s) to which the Access Authentication Profile will be applied to devices within those groups.
+The Device Selection tab is used to select the AP(s) or Switch devices from the available list of devices to which the Access Authentication Profile will be applied to devices within those groups.
 Complete the device selection as described below, then click Next to to the the next tab (Step 3).

 3. Port Assignments

-The Port Assignments tab is used to select the AP downlink port(s) to which OmniVista will apply the Access Authentication Profile.
-The profile is applied to client traffic received on the selected downlink port(s).
+The Port Assignments tab is used to select the port(s) to which OmniVista will apply the Access Authentication Profile.
+The profile is applied to client traffic received on the selected port(s).

-You can make a port selection for all AP Groups across all Sites in the Organization, for all AP Groups associated with a specific Site, or for the selected AP Group.
+You can make a port selection for all AP Groups or Switch devices across all Sites in the Organization, for all AP Groups or Switch devices associated with a specific Site, or for the selected devices.

 Not all AP models have the same number of downlink ports (for example, some may have three and some may have four).
 If an AP Group contains an AP that does not support the selected downlink port(s), the AP will ignore the Access Authentication Profile configuration for that port and only apply the configuration to the available ports.